 I invite you to view our most recent annual report, consider applying for our Community Fire Academy program, visit the Department of General Services webpage for the Fire Station 203 Replacement Project, and learn more about our ASSIST smoke detector installation program.

-It's an honor to serve the citizens of this City as fire chief and lead the amazing members of this organization.
+It's an honor to serve the residents of this City as acting fire chief and lead the amazing members of this organization.
 I'm proud of our men and women in uniform for their hard work and dedication and our administrative and support staff who work diligently behind the scenes.
 Every one of those individuals contributes to the department's success in serving our community.

 Public Information Office

 the Alexandria Fire Department, and its perception in the community and

 surrounding areas are of the utmost importance.
 The Alexandria Fire